 K-Ar radiometric dating of biotite and amphiboles belonging to the dacitic/andesitic lava domes flooring the CVSB basin gave an Upper Pliocene age of 2.38±0.1 Ma (Fytikas et al., 1986; Stewart and McPhie, 2006).
-Similarly, the presence of the gastropod mollusk, Haustator biplicatus (Bronn, 1831), in the fossiliferous sandstones/sandy tuffs hosting the Mn-rich deposit, indicate a biostratigraphic Upper Pliocene to Lower Pleistocene age.
+The fossiliferous sandstones/sandy tuffs hosting the Mn-rich deposit, which contain the gastropod mollusk guide fossil, Haustator biplicatus sp.
+(Bronn, 1831), indicate an Upper Pliocene-Lower Pleistocene age.
 The geology, Fe and Mn mineralization of the CVSB have previously been described in detail (Plimer, 2000; Hein et al., 2000; Liakopoulos et al., 2001; Skarpelis and Koutles, 2004; Glasby et al., 2005; Stewart and McPhie, 2006; Kilias, 2011; Alfieris and Voudouris, 2005; Alfieris, 2006; Alfieris et al., 2013: Chi Fru et al., 2013, 2015; Papavassiliou et al., 2017).
 Briefly, the Milos IF is part of the CVSB, a recently emergent sedimentary rift basin located NW of Milos Island, along the HVA in the Aegean Sea, Greece (Fig. 1).
-It hosts a fossil analog of active shallowsubmarine hydrothermal activity on the coast of Milos Island (Dando et al., 1995).
-The CVSB developed within a shallow-submarine rhyolitic-dacitic volcanic center, filled up mainly by a ~35-50 m thick stratigraphic succession of volcaniclastic/epiclastic sandstones/sandy tuffs, 35-40% of which is hydrothermally mineralized by Mn oxides and barite (Hein et al., 2000; Liakopoulos et al., 2001; Skarpelis and Koutles, 2004; Papavassiliou et al., 2017).
-Sedimentologic and fossil data (trace, bivalves, echinoid and brachiopod fossils, together with microbially induced sedimentary structures (e.g. Kilias, 2011)), suggest that most of the CVSB sandstones/sandy tuffs hosting the Mn-rich deposit, are foreshore to shoreface shallow submarine deposits, formed at a maximum depth of 200 mbsl.
+It hosts a fossil analogue of active shallow-submarine hydrothermal activity on the coast of Milos Island (Dando et al., 1995).

+The CVSB developed within a shallow-submarine rhyolitic-dacitic volcanic center, mainly by a ~35-50 m thick stratigraphic succession volcaniclastic/epiclastic sandstones and sandy tuffs spanning Upper Pliocene to Lower Pleistocene, 35-40% of which is hydrothermally mineralized by Mn oxides and barite (Hein et al., 2000; Liakopoulos et al., 2001; Skarpelis and Koutles, 2004; Papavassiliou et al., 2017).
+Sedimentologic and ichnologic data, including sedimentary structures, lamellibranch, echinoid and brachiopod fossils, the gastropod mollusk fossil, Haustator biplicatus (Bronn, 1831), and microbially induced sedimentary structures (e.g., Kilias, 2011), suggest that most of the CVSB sandstones/sandy tuffs hosting the Mn-rich deposit, are foreshore to shoreface shallow submarine deposits, formed at a maximum depth of 200 mbsl.
 Over the last 0.8 Myr, fluctuating water depths due to sea-level change of up to 120 m and volcanic edifice building, has resulted in tectonic uplift of ~250 m (Papanikolaou et al., 1990).
-The CVSB infill, currently 35 m above sea level, is tectonically bound by extrusive rhyolite to the north, framed by elevated andesitic-dacitic centers, with the Cape Vani and the Katsimoutis dacitic lava domes being the most prominent (Fig. 1).
+The CVSB infill, currently 35 m above sea level, is tectonically bound by extrusive rhyolite to the north, framed by elevated andesitic-dacitic centres, with the Cape Vani and the Katsimoutis dacitic lava domes being the most prominent (Fig. 1).